ibm-cloud-docs/vpc/vsi_is_create_instance.md

    ```
    {: codeblock}

 * Create an instance that uses a private catalog-managed image.
+When you specify the second-generation volume profile for the boot volume, you can specify custom capacity, IOPS, and bandwidth limits.

    ```terraform
    resource "ibm_is_instance" "example_instance" {